Eben-DevOps/Company-Website/README.md

-# Hands-On Version Control Project
+# Hands-On Git Project: Collaborative Website Development with Git and Github

 ## Project Overview
 This project demonstrates how developers collaborate using Git.
 It covers essential operations such as branching, merging, and creating pull requests, showcasing best practices for version control in a collaborative environment.